-New York City free clothing closets, furniture and school supplies.
+Free clothing closets, furniture and school supplies New York City.

 In addition to providing low cost or free clothes, some of the New York City centers will offer additional aid, such as food, shelter, or referrals to emergency assistance or household goods - even free desktop computers.
 If a location is not near you, or can’t meet your needs, then they can often provide referrals to other programs or local charities.